vitali58AC/ScopedStorage/README.md

 Videos downloaded by the application, as well as videos from other applications, can be deleted, marked as favorites, and added to cart.
-Uses both the classic use of registerForActivityResult and rememberLauncherForActivityResult Compose to request the required permissions from the use      r.
+Uses both the classic use of registerForActivityResult and rememberLauncherForActivityResult Compose to request the required permissions from the user.